 Paraphrase: Do not acquire gold, ... (for what you do during your journey) into your purses (belts).

-Don’t take any money in your money belts—no gold, silver, or even copper coins.
+Don’t acquire any money in your money belts—no gold, silver, or even copper coins.
 NLT (New Living Translation)

 Discuss: Why might the church not want you to have money to take along to spread the "